brookshelley/brookshelley.github.com/content/posts/2013-04-26-the-allure-of-the-minimal-and-disconnected.md

 ---
-title: The Allure of the Minimal and Disconnected
+title: The Allure of the minimal
 date: 2013-04-26
 description: writing on minimalism
 type: posts